Pakistan says it has provided list of nuclear facilities to India under annual practice | Law-Order

 - Pakistan

-Pakistan said it had handed a list of nuclear installations and facilities in the country to the Indian mission in Islamabad on Sunday under a decades-old agreement between the two nuclear-armed rivals.
+Pakistan said it had handed a list of its nuclear installations and facilities to the Indian mission in Islamabad on Sunday under a decades-old agreement between the two nuclear-armed rivals.
 The neighbours have fought three wars and have had a number of military skirmishes in recent years.
-Last year an Indian missile launched accidentally landed in Pakistan, setting off alarms across the world.
+Last year an Indian missile accidentally landed in Pakistan, setting off alarm bells across the world.

 "The list of nuclear installations and facilities in Pakistan was officially handed over to a representative of the Indian High Commission in Islamabad at the Ministry of Foreign Affairs today," Pakistan's foreign office said in a statement.
-It added that, under an agreement signed between the two in 1988, lists are exchanged annually on the first of January, and that India had simultaneously handed over a list to the Pakistani mission in New Delhi.
+It said lists are exchanged annually on Jan 1 and that India had simultaneously handed over a list to the Pakistani mission in New Delhi.
+The practice has been in place since 1992.

-India's External Affair's Ministry did not immediately respond to a Reuters' request for comment.
-The practice of exchanging the lists has been continuing since Jan.
-1, 1992.

 ALSO READ